 A huge team of skilled workers helped create everything from delicately crocheted dresses to knitwear and even hand-painted sneakers when they were in fashion.
 Together Brian and Isabel put together a dedicated team of talented people who worked for them over the years and contributed to the success of the business.
 Among them was Jayne Gower who was the head pattern cutter and assistant designer to Isabel, Jayne's talents contributed to some of the label's best designs and she was a key member of the team.

 The decision to export into Australia in the late 1970s brought its own set of problems with the discovery of another label operating in Australia under the name Hullabaloo.
 To avoid confusion Isabel and Brian decided to sell under the name Thornton Hall for Australia only, but it quickly became clear that it would be less complicated to keep the same name for both businesses.
 They rebranded as Thornton Hall in 1979, keeping the name Hullabaloo only for the Queen Street shop.
-The shop was eventually closed due to rising rent and too much space that the business didn’t really need.
+The shop was eventually closed in the late 1980s due to rising rent and too much space that the business didn’t really need.

 Thornton Hall grew to be one of the top labels of the 1980s.